-Buffer Size Option Data: 16 bits
+Maximum Segment Size Option Data: 16 bits

-If this option is present, then it communicates the receive buffer size at the TCP which sends this segment.
-This field should only be sent in the initial connection request (i.e., in segments with the SYN control bit set).
-If this option is not used, the default buffer size of one octet is assumed.
+If this option is present, then it communicates the maximum receive segment size at the TCP which sends this segment.
+This field must only be sent in the initial connection request (i.e., in segments with the SYN control bit set).
+If this option is not used, any segment size is allowed.

 Padding: variable

 The TCP header padding is used to ensure that the TCP header ends and data begins on a 32 bit boundary.
 The padding is composed of zeros.

 3.2.
 Terminology

 Before we can discuss very much about the operation of the TCP we need to introduce some detailed terminology.
 The maintenance of a TCP connection requires the remembering of several variables.
 We conceive of these variables being stored in a connection record called a Transmission Control Block or TCB.
 Among the variables stored in the TCB are the local and remote socket numbers, the security and precedence of the connection, pointers to the user's send and receive buffers, pointers to the retransmit queue and to the current segment.
 In addition several variables relating to the send and receive sequence numbers are stored in the TCB.

 Send Sequence Variables

 SND.UNA - send unacknowledged

-SND.NXT - send sequence
+SND.NXT - send next

 SND.WND - send window

-SND.BS - send buffer size SND.UP - send urgent pointer
+SND.UP - send urgent pointer

-SND.WL - send sequence number used for last window update
+SND.WL1 - segment sequence number used for last window update

-SND.LBB - send last buffer beginning
+SND.WL2 - segment acknowledgment number used for last window

+update

 ISS - initial send sequence number

 Receive Sequence Variables

-RCV.NXT - receive sequence
+RCV.NXT - receive next

 RCV.WND - receive window

-RCV.BS - receive buffer size RCV.UP - receive urgent pointer
+RCV.UP - receive urgent pointer

-RCV.LBB - receive last buffer beginning IRS - initial receive sequence number
+IRS - initial receive sequence number

 The following diagrams may help to relate some of these variables to the sequence space.

 Send Sequence Space

 - 1 old sequence numbers which have been acknowledged

 - 2 sequence numbers of unacknowledged data

 - 3 sequence numbers allowed for new data transmission

 - 4 future sequence numbers which are not yet allowed

 Send Sequence Space

 Figure 4.

-Receive Sequence Space

-- 1 old sequence numbers which have been acknowledged - 2 sequence numbers allowed for new reception - 3 future sequence numbers which are not yet allowed Receive Sequence Space Figure 5.
+The send window is the portion of the sequence space labeled 3 in figure 4.
+Receive Sequence Space - 1 old sequence numbers which have been acknowledged - 2 sequence numbers allowed for new reception - ${\bf 3}$ future sequence numbers which are not yet allowed Receive Sequence Space Figure 5.